 2018–19 NCAA Men's Soccer Recruiting Rules and Calendar

 When can men’s soccer coaches contact recruits?
-Generally speaking, almost all forms of contact are allowed starting Sept.
-1 of an athlete’s junior year, including emails, calls, texts, recruiting letters and official visits.
+Generally speaking, almost all forms of contact are allowed starting June 15 after an athlete’s sophomore year, including verbal offers, emails, calls, texts and recruiting letters.
 For some divisions, coaches can reach out earlier.
 In this section, we break down the NCAA soccer recruiting rules and calendar, as well as the rules and calendar for the NAIA.

 What you need to know about the NCAA soccer recruiting rules

 The NCAA has set up certain rules around when—and how—college coaches can contact potential recruits.
-One of the goals in creating these rules was to make sure elite recruits don’t get overwhelmed by constant contact from coaches.
+One of the goals in creating these rules is to curb early recruiting.
 However, athletes and coaches have found ways to make contact before the timeline established by the NCAA.
 In fact, in NCSA’s survey of D1 men’s soccer coaches, 74% reported that they began evaluating talent in the 10th grade.
 Athletes who are serious about playing for a D1 men’s soccer program need to start the recruiting process early and reach out to coaches sophomore year of high school—or even earlier.

 How do coaches contact men’s soccer recruits before the NCAA rules allow it?